hanaalsayed/stitchlate/README.md

 - **Match colors in LAB, not RGB.** 19% lower color error on a real photograph.
 - **k-means over median cut.** Median cut is faster, but it can only split the color space along axis-aligned planes, so it does badly when colors are grouped diagonally.
 - **Cluster on a sample, not every pixel.** The assign step builds an (n, k) array, which is 12 million rows for a large photo.
-A few thousand pixels already capture an image's color distribution,so clustering a sample and then labelling every pixel in one pass is enough — 5.4x faster at 120,000 pixels with k=25, and the gap widens as images get bigger.
+A few thousand pixels already capture an image's color distribution, so clustering a sample and then labelling every pixel in one pass is enough — 5.4x faster at 120,000 pixels with k=25, and the gap widens as images get bigger.
 - **LANCZOS when shrinking.** NEAREST would sample one pixel per stitch and throw the rest away, so small details disappear.
 - **Width in stitches, not pixels.** It is the unit that decides finished size and sewing time.
 - **Seeded RNG by default.** The same photo always produces the same pattern, which also makes the tests possible.